Meet Jakarta Data: The Newest Member of the Jakarta EE 11 Ecosystem¶

 }

 Additionally, Jakarta Data provides a collection of lifecycle annotations (Find, Insert, Update, Delete) that allow you to write operation methods more freely in your own interfaces.
-The entity type can be detected by the method parameters or return type.
+The entity type can be determined from the method parameters or the return type.

 @Repository